getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 `integrations`

-In <SDK name>, the integrations are configured through this parameter on library initialization.
+In {{ include.sdk_name }}, the integrations are configured through this parameter on library initialization.

 `defaultIntegrations`